exakat/exakat/docs/Rules.rst

    ?>

-Constant shall stay 'public' when the code has to be compatible with PHP 7.0 and older.
+Constant shall stay ``public`` when the code has to be compatible with PHP 7.0 and older.

 They also have to be public in the case of component : some of those constants have to be used by external actors, in order to configure the component.